...

 Ask Questions and Answer Previous Ones

-Suppose you got any questions before the presentation, it is best to answer them now.
+If you have any questions before the presentation, it is best to answer them now.
 If you used an “any questions slide,” you can also answer questions from there.

 When your time starts finishing, and you cannot answer any more questions, try to provide contact details or follow up with their concerns.